Sophie Gilliat-Ray

-Sophie Gilliat-Ray, OBE, is professor of Religious and Theological Studies and Director for the Centre for the Study of Islam in the UK at Cardiff University.
+Sophie Gilliat-Ray OBE FBA FLSW (born 1969) is a British academic of religious studies, specialising in Islam, chaplaincy and religion in public life.
+She is Professor of Religious and Theological Studies and Director for the Centre for the Study of Islam in the UK at Cardiff University.

 Career

 Gilliat-Ray studied Religious studies and interfaith studies at the University of Wales, Lampeter, where she completed her PhD 'Perspectives on the Religious Identity of Muslims in Britain' in 1994.
 From 1994 until 1997 she was a research fellow in the department of sociology at the University of Warwick, and in 1998 at the University of Exeter.
 Since 1998 she has worked at Cardiff University, where she was promoted to professor in 2013.
 She is the director of the Centre for the Study of Islam in the UK.